What is stress and 3 FREE tools to Manage it

 3 free Tools to combat your stress and 1 that is an investment

-It’s how we perceive a situation.
-We are aware of what is going on.
-This falls in line with being present in the well present moment.
+Perception is how we perceive a situation.
 Let’s say you wake up late.
-Now you’re rushed.
+Now you’re feeling rushed.
 Your body automatically goes into fight or flight and it sets the tone for the entire day.
 Kids are annoying you.
 Significant other burnt your toast and the OJ has pulp in it.
-Traffic happens to be slower, every driver is making you mad because common, 75 in the fast lane is to slow, everybody at work is getting on your nerves, traffic is slower yet again on the ride home, your significant other didn’t wash the dishes, you’re just stressed how and everybody was against you today.
+Traffic happens to be slower, every driver is making you mad and cutting you off, the fast lane is too slow, everybody at work is getting on your nerves, traffic is slower yet again on the ride home, now your significant other didn’t wash the dishes.
+You’re just stressed out and everybody was against you today!
 But let’s step back and look at things.

-Out of this whole situation what was in your control and what wasn’t?
-The thing in your control is one waking up on time and two how you respond to the situation.
-You can’t control other drivers on the road, so why get upset about how they drive, maybe you’re the one driving poorly in your haste to be on time.
+Out of this whole situation, what was in your control and what wasn’t?
+The one thing in your control is was waking up on time and the other is how you respond to the events that occurred.
+You can’t control other drivers on the road, so why get upset about how they drive?
+Maybe you’re the one driving poorly in your haste to be on time.
 They are the same drivers that were out there yesterday, and they will be back again tomorrow.
-Why get annoyed with your coworkers, maybe they are having a rough day also, traffic well you can’t control it, the dishes, well maybe your significant other had a long day too and is thinking you never wash the dishes.
+Why get annoyed with your coworkers- maybe they are having a rough day.
+Be part of the solution, not the problem.
+The dishes- well, maybe your significant other had a long day too and is thinking you never wash the dishes.
 Maybe you could wash the dishes together and listen to music.
 Maybe you could kindly ask them to do the dishes.
 Also, and this is a fact- no one has ever said on their death bed, “If only the dishes were done more…” Ok, I can’t guarantee that, but I’m pretty sure it’s a fact.
-The world wasn’t out to get you you just made a choice to view it in such a way.
+The world wasn’t out to get you, you just chose to view it in such a way.
 Why?
 Because according to your hormones, you were being chased by a saber tooth tiger.
 Your body doesn’t know the difference, and it leapt into action.

-Ask yourself, is this traffic really worth stressing about and wasting mental time and energy on burnt toast really the best use of both?
-Or are there other things within which I could be spending my time on?
+Ask yourself, is the traffic worth stressing about?
+Is wasting mental time and energy on burnt toast really the best use of both?
+Or are there other things you could be spending your time on?
 Earlier I stated your body subconsciously doesn’t know the difference when it comes to dealing with a stressor but consciously, you do know what a real threat is.
 Know that traffic isn’t something you can control.
 How you respond to it is.
 Spend your time doing something more effective, like breathing.

 Change your perception.
 Change your life.

-What if I told you your body already has a built-in stress-reducing, pain decreasing anxiety get rid of mechanism and you have complete control over it?
+What if I told you that your body has a built-in stress-reducing, pain decreasing, anxiety getting rid of mechanism and you have complete control over it?

-You would probably tell me I’m full of it because it sounds too good to be true.
-But it’s something so simple and overlooked many of us take it for granted.
+You would probably call me a liar because it sounds too good to be true.
+It’s something so simple and overlooked many of us take it for granted.
 You probably guessed it by the heading of this section.
-Breathing is one of the only functions which is controlled automatically which we can actually control consciously.
-Controlling our breathing has the potential to help you manage your stress, boost your immune system, improve your mental game, control your energy output, and even improve your decision making.
-The rhythm of your breathing alone has a direct effect on neural activity that enhances memory recall and emotional judgment.
-It’s even starting to be used as treatment in a multitude of mental health issues from panic disorder, anxiety, to depression.
+Breathing is the only automatic function in the body that we can consciously control.
+Controlling our breathing has the potential to help us manage our stress, boost our immune system, improve our mental game, control our energy output, and even improve our decision making.
+The rhythm of our breathing alone has a direct effect on neural activity that enhances memory recall and emotional judgment.
+It’s even starting to be used as a treatment in a multitude of mental health issues from panic disorder, anxiety, to depression.
 Another study recently showed that breathing influences pain processing with the ability to reduce our perception of pain.
 Breathing to better oxidize the body reduces oxidative stress and free radical formation, which is what causes degenerative processes and illness, including aging and most chronic diseases.
 Breathing deeper can even reduce your risk of heart attack.

-All of this by learning to control your breathing through proper breathing mechanics and techniques.
+All of this by learning to control our breathing through proper breathing mechanics and techniques.

-One of the best ways to go into a parasympathetic state is through 4-7-8 breathing.
-This is where you inhale for 4 seconds through the nose, HOLD the breath for 7 seconds, then exhale through pursed lips (like you’re trying to blow up a balloon).
+One of the best ways to get the benefits of breathing is through the utilization of 8-4-7-8 breathing.
+This is where exhale first for 8 seconds, inhale for 4 seconds through your nose, HOLD your breath for 7 seconds, then exhale through pursed lips (like you’re trying to blow up a balloon) for 8 seconds.
 Do this 2x day for a total of 5-10 breaths.
 Especially before you go to sleep.
 Intently focus on each part of the cycle.
-So, for those 4 seconds you’re focused on the inhale and slowly counting to 4.
+So, for those 4 seconds, you’re focused on the inhale and slowly counting to 4.

-The conclusion from the study on green exercise and its benefits:
+The conclusion from the study linked below on green exercise and it’s benefits:

 “To summarize, outdoor natural environments may provide some of the best all-round health benefits by increasing physical activity levels with lower levels of perceived exertion, altering physiological functioning including stress reduction, restoring mental fatigue, and improving mood and self-esteem and perceived health.
 Thus, exercise within green spaces and the great outdoors may be a useful natural medicine to address health challenges facing developed countries.
 Alongside the social aspect which some individuals crave, it may also increase enjoyment and adherence to bring about positive behavior changes in a large proportion of the population.”

 In a study on the effect of trigger point therapy, there was a significant decrease in heart rate, systolic blood pressure and diastolic blood pressure.
-Measures of oxygen consumption, blood pressure, and salivary cortisol levels were all lower after a 10 to 15 minute chair massage in controlled studies.
+Measures of oxygen consumption, blood pressure, and salivary cortisol levels were all lower after only a 10 to 15-minute chair massage in controlled studies.